 What candle supplier will you buy from?

 Buy local candle-making supplies when you can.
-Drive to pick up when you can.
+Drive to pick it up when you can.
 Shipping will hurt your bottom line (profit).
 The products used in the candle industry tend to be heavy and cost more to ship.
 This also has to be factored into your cost.

 I use primarily soy wax.
 I don’t offer exotic wax blends because it would cost too much for me to make and sell at a profit.
 There is a local candle supply store that sells quality products and it works for me.
 Some things I may buy and have shipped.
 Don’t overlook this area.